grafana/plugin-ui/src/components/SQLEditor/README.md

 - [ ] Allow providing suggestions for standard-ish SQL syntax (THIS PR)
 - [ ] Allow providing custom SQL dialects and suggestions for them (TODO - CloudWatch implementation sets a good base for how to provide custom dialect definition)

-`SQLEditor` component builds on top of `CodeEditor` component, but we may want to base it on `ReactMonacoEditor` component instead to be less prone to `CodeEditor` API changes and have full controll over the Monaco API.
+`SQLEditor` component builds on top of `CodeEditor` component, but we may want to base it on `ReactMonacoEditor` component instead to be less prone to `CodeEditor` API changes and have full control over the Monaco API.
 For now the `CodeEditor` is good enough for a simplification.

 `SQLEditor` API: